 1. Choose a Better Web Hosting Provider

 Images are a critical part of your website.
-They are the major contributors to increase the size of your website.
+They are the major contributors to increasing the size of your website.
 Using a compressed image is not the right way to use the images.
-The right way is to use compress image withoug losing the quality.
+The right way is to use compressed images without losing the quality.

-There are plugins available which takes steps more than you can think of to optimize images.
+There are plugins available that take steps more than you can think of to optimize images.
 Some of the popular image optimization plugins are:

-Using any of the above mentioned image optimization plugins will reduce the image size and improve the speed of your website.
+Using any of the above mentioned image optimization plugins will reduce the image size, improve the speed of your website and optimize WordPress speed.

-If you run your website through any of the above mentioned tools to check your website speed, you will probably find some JS & CSS files under the recommended heading to minify them.
-Minifying JS && CSS can save many bytes of data and speed up downloading, parsing, and execution time.
+If you run your website through any of the above mentioned website performance test tools to check your website speed, you will probably find some JS & CSS files under the recommended heading to minify them.
+Minifying JS & CSS can save many bytes of data and speed up downloading, parsing, and execution time.

-Also, there are some plugins that will help you optimize those files after you install , activate & set-up the plugins in one click.
-Some of those plugins are:
+Also, there are some plugins that will help you optimize those files after you install, activate & set up the plugins in one click.
+Some of those WordPress speed optimization plugins are:

 5. Remove Query Strings from Static Resources